MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/scalable-customization-design/transaction-design-patterns.md

 ## Diagram related actions

-An activity that is very beneficial as a preventative measure, as well as a tool for diagnosing blocking problems, is to diagram related actions triggered in the Dynamics CRM platform.
+An activity that is very beneficial as a preventative measure, as well as a tool for diagnosing blocking problems, is to diagram related actions triggered in the CDS for Apps platform.
 When doing this it helps to highlight both intentional and unintentional dependencies and triggers in the system.
 If you aren’t able to do this for your solution, you might not have a clear picture of what your implementation actually does.
 Creating such a diagram can expose unintended consequences and is good practice at any time in an implementation.

 The following example highlights how initially two processes work perfectly well together but in ongoing maintenance the addition of a new step to create a task can create an unintended loop.
 Using this documentation technique can highlight this at the design stage and avoid this affecting the system.